myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 <br/><br/>

 ## Discoveries and Insights
 In the 15 visualizations below and their associated captions, we examine relevant statistical metrics and discuss their implications within their context.
-This exploration's theme, rooted in the insight that health data eludes simplification, is discussed across 6 distinct examples.
+This exploration's theme, rooted in the insight that health data eludes simplification, is discussed across 6 distinct examples and 3 follow-up examples.
 <br/><br/>

 ### Obesity and Cholesterol